Manas-kashyap/Manas-kashyap.github.io/_posts/2025-05-13-Mac-VS-Windows.md

 ## 💬 Final Thoughts

-Naturally, the ideal OS will be determined by your workflow, tools, and likes. **There's no one-size-fits-all best—only what best fits you.**
+Naturally, the ideal OS will be determined by your workflow, tools, and likes.

 That being said, having spent time on both environments and encountered all sorts of actual-world DevOps-related problems, **Mac has provided me with a more solid, Linux-esque, and efficient environment** in which to operate.
 If you're a DevOps engineer seeking a machine that has less friction and feels nearer to prod environments, I'd urge you to give macOS a good consideration.